 Soft mattresses are generally best for people who sleep on their sides.
 As the body sinks into the soft upper layers, the mattress contours to the spine.
 This is known as spinal alignment.
 The body finds more support in the gaps of the profile such as the space between the hip and rib cage.
 This added support provides extra comfort and helps prevent back pain.
 However, on the other hand, if it’s too soft, the spine can bend out of alignment and cause back issues.
 If you already have back pain, check here for some options which may help alleviate back issues.

 When it comes to choosing a mattress for kids, soft choices are usually the preferred option over those which are firm.
-Children have softer developing bones which are not so great for hard surfaces.
+Children have soft developing bones, which is not so great for hard surfaces.
 Additionally, because children weigh much less than adults, a soft mattress will have the correct amount of contouring to sustain their weight without too much sinkage.
 However, if you are specifically looking at something for a child, be sure to check our top 5 kids mattress recommendations.

 The Problems With Soft Mattresses

-There are a couple of minor problems which soft mattresses have that their firmer counterparts do not.
+There are a couple of minor problems that soft mattresses have that their firmer counterparts do not.
 The most prevalent of these are heat retention and durability.
-Fortunately, most of the best soft mattresses on the market take these drawbacks into consideration and implement advances in technology into their construction.
+Fortunately, most of the best options on the market consider these drawbacks and implement advances in technology into their construction.
 Below we discuss some of the stand-out qualities of a good soft mattress, so remember to keep these in mind when choosing one: